- Future Students (Undergrad)

-Engineering students here at Ohio State have access to a multitude of financial aid resources.
+Funds are made available to academically talented students applying to The Ohio State University College of Engineering.
 Our engineering scholarships are designed to be integrated into a student’s total financial aid package.

-We have two distinct goals for our engineering scholarship programs: recruitment and retention.
-In the College of Engineering we allot only about 15% of our scholarship funding dollars to recruit new freshmen.
-The remaining 85% is focused on retention and awarded to enrolled students based on their academic performance at Ohio State.
-For the 2016-2017 academic year, the College of Engineering and the individual engineering departments combined awarded about 1,400 engineering scholarships worth approximately $3 million to our undergraduate students.
+There are two distinct goals for our engineering scholarship programs: recruitment and retention.
+In the College of Engineering we allot 15% of our scholarship funding dollars to recruit new freshmen.
+The remaining 85% of the funding focus is on retention, and awarded to enrolled students beginning the sophomore year.
+For the 2017-2018 academic year, the College of Engineering and the individual engineering departments awarded on average over 2,600 engineering scholarships worth approximately $4 million to our undergraduate students.

 Please note: The engineering scholarship programs listed in this section are used primarily to recruit new freshmen.

-The College of Engineering has a variety of need and merit based Current-Use and Endowment accounts earmarked for financial support of enrolled engineering students based on their academic performance here at Ohio State.
-If you are not offered one of our recruiting scholarships for your freshman year, you remain eligible for funding in future years based on your academic performance.
+The College of Engineering has a variety of need and merit based Current-Use and Endowment accounts earmarked for financial support of enrolled engineering students.
+If you are not offered one of our recruitment scholarships for your freshman year, you remain eligible for funding in future years.
 At Ohio State's College of Engineering, your opportunities for funding actually increase as you progress through our curriculum.